 Note: Depending on the PC you used, you may see something like this "Access denied - G\system volume information."
 If you see this, don't be perturbed because the system folder stores Windows system points.
 Just leave it as it is.
 What you should be looking for is the target drive to see if you can identify the files you are looking for.

 In most cases, the first solution will work but in case it doesn't, try modifying the key Registry.

 After editing Registry, reboot your PC to activate the changes made.
-Once system has been fully rebooted, open the drive to see if the hidden files have become visible.
+Once the system has been fully rebooted, open the drive to see if the hidden files have become visible.

-If none of the above listed solutions work, there may be some corrupted files in your system.
+If none of the above-listed solutions work, there may be some corrupted files in your system.
 If this is the case, you can make use of a System file checker and DISM dedicated tools to scan and correct your device.
 To run the file checker tool, follow these steps.

-Note of caution: When running this command, DISM only uses appropriate Windows update to get the files required to fix system corruptions.
+Note of caution: When running this command, DISM only uses appropriate Windows update to get the files required to fix system corruption.
 If your Windows update is broken, use an already running Windows software installation to repair it.
-You can also use your Windows side by side file folder directly from the network share or from an independent removable media like a DVD drive as the source file.
+You can also use your Windows side by side file folder directly from the network share or an independent removable media like a DVD drive as the source file.
 If this is the approach you wish to take, run this command instead